Supermarine Sparrow: Design

 The Sparrow was Supermarine's earliest design for a landplane, following the company's change of identity from Pemberton-Billing Ltd in 1916.

 Designed by R.J.
 Mitchell, Supermarine's young chief designer, the Sparrow was a wooden two-seat sesquiplane, with wings that were designed to fold.
 The two wings had different cross sections.
 The aircraft was powered by a 35 hp Blackburne Thrush piston engine, with dual controls.
 The engine was, however, untried.

 The fuselage was built of fabric-covered plywood.
 The propellers were made to match the rotation speed of the engine, which, at 3500 rpm, was unusually high.
 The aircraft's hull and struts were painted dark blue.
-Mitchell took the need for the aircraft to be able to short take-off and landing runs into his design.
+Mitchell took the need for the aircraft to handle short take-off and landing runs into his design.
 He ensured that the wings were given a high angle of attack, providing the fuselage with an upward kink.
 Both wings were fitted with aerofoils.

 Performance

 Sparrow I

 Sparrow I first flew on 11 September 1924, piloted by Henri Biard.
 It was refitted with a modified propeller on 27 September.
 Its behaviour when being tested was erratic.
 According to Biard, "it was as impudent as its name implied".
 The Sparrow was demonstrated before its designer, R.J.
 Mitchell, and other Supermarine directors.
 The engine failed when the plane was airborne, and the directors raced towards a hole in a hedge that it had crashed through.
 Biard was found, unscathed.
 Attempts to restart the engine failed, and the demonstration was called off.
 The Sparrow then flew back without further trouble.

-The Air Ministry assessment described the Sparrow as lacking attention to detail—specifically referring to the inadequate design of the landing gear and the excessive number of external controls.
+The Air Ministry assessment described the Sparrow as lacking attention to detail — specifically referring to the inadequate design of the landing gear and the excessive number of external controls.
 The pilot's view from the cockpit was limited by the position of the upper wing.

 The three-cylinder radial engine proved to be extremely unreliable, and the Sparrow was eliminated from the light aircraft trial due to engine failure, when a connecting rod failed.
 An engine substituted to replace the original machine initially refused to start and then seized, forcing Biard to make an emergency landing.

 In the Grosvenor Trophy Race at Lympne on 14 October 1924, it came fourth with a speed of 62.08 mph (99.91 km/h).
 During the first lap of the race, the Sparrow overtook a Westland biplane and maintained this position until the sixth lap, when it was in turn overtaken by the Bristol Brownie.

 The Sparrow was registered as G-EBJP, but it never apparently carried the marking.
 Photographs of the aeroplane show that it was marked with numbers during the competitions it was entered for.